When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Be aware that the narrow road up to Haleakala is switchback and can be dangerous, with no guard railings in some places.

-If you’d like to leave the driving to someone else (and continue sleeping on the way there), here’s a great Haleakala sunrise and breakfast tour.
+If you’d like to leave the driving to someone else (and continue snoozing on the way there), here’s a great Haleakala sunrise and breakfast tour.

-Haleakala is one of the best places in Hawaii to visit in its own right, but if you’re there for the sunrise, you get one of the best Hawaii experiences ever.
+Haleakala is one of those remarkable places you must see in Hawaii.
+And if you’re there for the sunrise, you get one of the best Hawaii experiences ever.

 20) Hike at Haleakala

 Okay, you’d really rather not wake up early.
-Then at least go to Haleakala National Park and spend the day there enjoying some short hikes.
-It’s another Hawaii must-do!
+Then at least go to Haleakala National Park and spend the day enjoying some short hikes.

 The park’s summit starts at about 7,000 feet and the peak is just over 10,000 feet high.
 It’s like another world up there!